 Contact Phone Number

 EMERGENCY 911

-(From any VU phone) 911
+(From any VU phone)

 EMERGENCY 615-421-1911

-(From non-VU phone - e.g. personal cell phone) 013-421-1911
+(From non-VU phone - e.g. personal cell phone)

 VINSE cleanroom cell phone 615-961-5157

-OCRS 615-322-2057 OCRS after hours 615-835-3779
+VU EHS 615-322-4551

+VU EHS 24/7 Emergency (VU Office of Public Safety) 615-421-1911

-7.3.
-Response to Cleanroom Alarms
+Response to Cleanroom Alarms 7.3.

-There are three systems that generate visual and audible alarms inside the VINSE cleanroom: (1) TGMS; (2) standalone fire alarm and suppression systems dedicated to each individual stainless-steel solvent hood; and (3) emergency shower and eye wash stations; and (4) the general ESB fire alarm system.
+There are four systems that generate visual and audible alarms inside the VINSE cleanroom: (1) TGMS; (2) standalone fire alarm and suppression systems dedicated to each individual stainless-steel solvent hood; (3) emergency shower and eye wash stations; and (4) the general ESB fire alarm system.
 In addition there are several stacks of different colored lights or light towers that provide information on the operational condition of the TGMS and its interconnected components in the gas distribution and exhaust systems.
 Prior to discussing the expected responses to the various visual and audible alarms and indications, several general observations concerning the interrelationships among these systems need to be clarified:

-- The general ESB fire alarm system does NOT initiate any visual or audible signal in any other cleanroom system. - Certain conditions detected by the TGMS in the absence of a fire can actuate the general ESB fire alarm system in order to evacuate the entire ESB e.g. large gas release that could create a danger outside the cleanroom. - The discrete fire alarm and suppression systems integrated with each stainlesssteel solvent hood will actuate the general ESB fire alarm system.
+The general ESB fire alarm system does NOT initiate any visual or audible signal • in any other cleanroom system.

+- Certain conditions detected by the TGMS in the absence of a fire can actuate the general ESB fire alarm system in order to evacuate the entire ESB e.g. large gas release that could create a danger outside the cleanroom. - The discrete fire alarm and suppression systems integrated with each stainlesssteel solvent hood will actuate the general ESB fire alarm system.